 If you’re seeing an uptick in the number of new patients at your practice, this might be the new normal.
-The U.S. could experience a shortage of up to 120,000 physicians by 2030, according to a 2018 report published by the Association of American Medical Colleges.
+According to new data published by the Association of American Medical Colleges, the US could experience a shortage of between 37,900 and 124,000 physicians by 2034.
+So the time to get strategic about managing more patients is now.

-Feeling a bit overwhelmed by an influx in patients is normal, but try to take it in stride.
-Read on to discover why the best patient acquisition strategy for physicians doesn’t stop — and how to effectively manage the larger workload.
+An influx in patients may have you feeling a bit overwhelmed but try to take it in stride.
+Read on to discover why the best patient acquisition strategy doesn’t stop — and how you can effectively manage a larger workload without sacrificing quality care.

 3 reasons doctors shouldn’t close their doors to new patients